 TECH 305 - Teaching and Learning in Technology Education (4)

 Students are introduced to the materials and skills that will assist them with the development of the formative abilities necessary to deliver effective instruction in (K-12) technology education programs.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: TECH 200 and TECH 202; 12 credits of TECH must be completed with a minimum G.P.A. of 2.75; and a minimum cumulative G.P.A. of 2.75.